 It is important that the variable be in its calibrated position.
 The sensitivity may be continuously decreased by using the variable (see Controls and Readout).
 Each intermediate value between the calibrated positions 1-2-5 may be selected.
-Without using a probe thus a maximum of 400 V{PP} may be displayed (20 V/div x 8 cm screen x 2.5 variable).
+Thus a maximum of 100 V{pp} may be displayed without using a probe (5 V/div x 8 cm screen x 2.5 variable).